Guy Tells His Brother and SIL That They Shouldn't Have a Baby Since They Can't Take Care of a Dog

 Dr. Richard Weissbourd's studies on parenting emphasize that understanding one's capabilities and limitations is crucial for making informed decisions about bringing new beings into our lives.

-He said that he went to get the dog to keep it instead, but this is when they said that they wanted to have a baby.
-To which, OP responded quite negatively because of the prior events that happened with their dog.
+He mentioned that he went to get the dog to keep it instead, but this is when they expressed their desire to have a baby.
+OP responded quite negatively due to the prior events involving their dog.

-It turned out to cause a huge problem and OP says that his whole family thinks he's in the wrong for saying what he said to him.
+This ultimately caused a huge problem, and OP says that his whole family thinks he's in the wrong for what he said to them.

-He really just wants to know if he is TA or if his family is choosing the wrong side.
-He told the truth that needed to be said so it's not necessarily bad.
+He genuinely wants to know if he is the asshole or if his family is choosing the wrong side.
+He told the truth that needed to be said, so it's not necessarily bad.

 When individuals struggle to care for pets, it can lead to feelings of inadequacy and self-doubt.
 Studies show that those who perceive themselves as unable to manage responsibilities often experience increased levels of anxiety and stress.